bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ## STARTUPS ONLY WORK AT A FAIRLY INTENSE LEVEL

-### The other piece for focus besides execution is intensity.
+### The other piece for [execution besides focus] is intensity.
 Startups only work at a fairly intense level.
 A friend of mine says the secret to start up success is extreme focus and extreme dedication.
 You can have a startup and one other thing.
 You can have a family, but you probably can't have many other things.
 Startups are not the best choice for work life balance and that's sort of just the sad reality.
 Startups are all-consuming in a way that is generally difficult to explain.
 You basically need to be willing to outwork your competitors.

 ## A SMALL AMOUNT OF EXTRA WORK ON THE RIGHT THINGS MAKES A HUGE DIFFERENCE